laytenter/Insider-London/_tours/london/educational-tours/street-art-tour-london.md

 - 32569
 - 32334
 - 32336
-layout: tour
 ---

-London is filled with street art and graffiti hotspots with artists from around the world leaving their mark.
-Whether you are a seasoned visitor, on your very first trip, or have called this city home for years, it can be sometimes difficult to spot the hidden treasures London has to offer.
+## Street Art

+Come and **explore London’s most colourful and vibrant district** with Insider London.
+Our guides will show you the most stunning pieces in London’s East End, created by world-famous names as well as local underground artists.

+Shoreditch boasts one of the highest concentrations of street art in the world so come and explore the most vibrant local haunts, community hubs and beautiful pieces.
+Going beyond Instagram, our guides explore the local context, the evolution of the art form, and the unique debates within the street art scene.

-## Highlights of the Street Art Tour:
+**Highlights of the Street Art Tour**:

-- Discover one of the earliest (now protected) works by world-famous graffiti artist Banksy.
+* Discover one of the earliest (now protected) works by world-famous graffiti artist Banksy.

-- Catch a glimpse of the work of Belgian graffiti artist, ROA - spot his birds and other critters around the city
+* Visit the UK’s largest street art wall and trace its many layers

-- Learn about the artist who had tea with the Prime Minster and whose work was given to the U.S. President as a gift.
+* Learn about the artist who had tea with the Prime Minster and whose work was given to the U.S. President as a gift.

-- Find out why mushrooms grow on pretty much anything in the East End of London.
+* Find out why mushrooms grow on pretty much anything in the East End of London.

-- Discover murals and art installations by artists such as D*Face, James Cochrane, Stik, Shepard Fairy, Space Invader and many more!
+* Discover murals and art installations by artists such as Jimmy C, Stik, Space Invader and many more!

-The Street Art Tour is a hit for all kinds of people and since the street art scene is ever-evolving, our tour guides continually update their own knowledge so that you don’t miss out on the exclusives.
-The Street Art Tour of London is a walking tour that keeps continuing, with new art to find around every corner.

-{% if page.embed != '' and page.gallery.size > 1 %}
-### Tour gallery
-  {% include slideshow.html %}
-{% endif %}

-## What you need to know

-### Where do we meet?

-Outside of Shoreditch High Street Overground station. ([to the map](#map))

-### How long is the street art tour london?

-Approximately two hours

-### Price:
-- Adult: £20
-- Child (under age 12): £12
-- Senior (60+): £12

-### When does the tour run?

-The tour runs weekly: 2pm Saturday

-The London Street Art Tour may also be booked as a private tour at a time suitable for you and your party, <a href="/contact-us/">please send us an email to make an enquiry.</a>

-We can also arrange a Private Street Art Tour in French and Italian, <a href="/contact-us/">please send us an email</a> and we will arrange it for you.

-### Where does the tour finish?

-The tour finished at the old Truman Brewery, a short walk from Liverpool Street Station.

-<h3 id="map">Meeting Point - Map</h3>
-{% include tour-map.html %}